Qluxzz/swedish_books/README.md

 But I also want to highlight more today unknown/forgotten Swedish authors and works, since there are a lot of Swedish books that are currently stored in storage where the public is not allowed to browse, so the discoverability of those books are limited.

+# Install

+Go to the scripts folder and run `npx tsx fetch_original_swedish_books.ts` This will:

+- For each year from 1850 to 2024, call the SPARQL endpoint and fetch the data available
+  - This data is cached in /cache/json-sparql
+- For each unique title that is returned, try to fetch information from Goodreads using either ISBN or title + author name
+  - This data is cached in /cache/goodreads

+After this process is done, run `npx tsx import.ts` which imports the data to the SQLite database that is used by elm-pages.

 # Information

 This base book information is fetched from [Libris](https://libris.kb.se/), provided by [Kungliga biblioteket](https://www.kb.se/)